willfleury/metrics-agent/README.md

 parameter types are between the brackets `()` with the return type after.
 In this case we have no parameters and the return type is void which results in `()V`.
 [Here](http://journals.ecs.soton.ac.uk/java/tutorial/native1.1/implementing/method.html) is a good overview of Java method signature mappings.

+### What we actually Transform
+As we allow the use of annotations to register metrics to track, we must scan all classes as they are loaded and check for the annotations.
+However, we do not want to have to rewrite all of these classes if we have not changed anything.
+There are many reasons you want to modify as little as possible with an agent but the general motto is, only touch what you have to.
+Hence, we only rewrite classes which have been changed due to the addition of metrics and all other classes, even though scanned, are returned untouched to the classloader.

 ## Supported Metrics Systems